What should I wear?

 Are there any restrictions at STE?

 Although we cater for all abilities, there is currently a weight limit of 11st (70kg) for riders.
 Our minimum age is 5 (School Year 1) for private lessons or Age 6 for Pony Days.
 Also, riders will only be allowed to work over poles or jump if they are wearing a body protector – we are able to provide and fit these (child sizes) if you don’t yet have your own.

 Do you offer lessons for children not attending St Teresa’s?

-We do, although Effingham School’s students get priority for booking sessions.
+We do, although Effingham School’s pupils get priority for booking sessions.
 If we have availability, we are happy to welcome other riders, both children and adults (when space allows).

 What activities can you offer?

 – Ridden training, usually private lessons.
 Shared lessons can be discussed with the office.

 – Stable Management training.
 Learning about the care of horses and ponies.

 – Join our Pony Club Centre and participate in PC Tests, from ‘E’ upwards, and earn Achievement and Mini Achievement Badges.

 – BHS Challenge Awards, which will gain eligibility for BHS exams.

 – Ride Safe training and preparation for hacking.

 – Training towards the BHS exams up to Stage 2.